IBM-Cloud/docs-services/services/ATTDataPlans/index.md

 # Getting started with AT&T IoT Data Plans on Bluemix
 {: #gettingstarted}

-Launch your IoT product fast with IoT data plans.
-Get up to 1,000 SIMs all sharing the same data plan..
+Launch your product fast with AT&T IoT Data Plans.
+Get enterprise grade SIMs, sharing a pool of prepaid data at low rates.

 {:shortdesc}

-To get up and running quickly with AT&T Flow Designer, once you have signed up for a free account, follow these steps:
+To get up and running quickly with AT&T IoT Data Plans, we recommend using the AT&T IoT Starter Kit, available at this [site] (https://starterkit.att.com).
+Follow these steps in the [Quick Start] (https://starterkit.att.com/quickstart) instructions to begin:

-1. Follow the [Getting Started](https://flow.att.com/start) instructions if you are brand new to visual prototyping or the Node-RED environment.
-If you have experience with Node-RED and want to jump right in, then:

-2. Choose a [Sample Application](https://flow.att.io/explore/projects/snippets_and_samples) that suits your needs, or fork a [Public Project](https://flow.att.io/explore/projects) and add it to your dashboard.
-All sample code and public projects are open source and fully documented in their respective README.md files.
-Please refer to the sample code or public project of choice for usage instructions.
+1. Be sure to select the instructions for your specific version of the Starter Kit.

+2. Follow the instructions to activate your SIM(s) [here] (https://starterkit.att.com/activate).

-2. For additional help or support, please consult the [User Forum](https://developer.att.com/forums/at-t-flow-designer), or if you are having trouble, submit a [Ticket](http://developer.att.com/developer/sso/salesforceRedirect.jsp?_fn=SessionTrigger)
+3. Once have successfully activated your SIM(s), you are good to go.
+If you are having trouble, submit a [Ticket](http://developer.att.com/developer/sso/salesforceRedirect.jsp?_fn=SessionTrigger).

+4. Begin prototyping on the AT&T IoT Platform tools for devlopers, [M2X Data Service] (https://m2x.att.com) and [AT&T Flow Designer] (https://flow.att.com).

 # Related Links